South Korea Holds ‘Election of the Unfavorables’

 South Korea has long seen fierce battles between conservatives and liberals.
 It can often feel like a zero-sum game; every living former president has been convicted of crimes, many after their political rivals took power.

 But the stakes feel even higher now, especially for conservatives who are still reeling after their icon, ex-President Park Geun-hye, was impeached in 2017 and convicted on corruption charges.
-Park, the daughter of longtime military dictator Park Chung-hee, was pardoned late last year by her successor, outgoing President Moon Jae-in.
+Park, the daughter of longtime military dictator Park Chung-hee, was pardoned late last year by her successor, Moon.

 Yoon, the conservative, has threatened to launch investigations of Moon, as well his rival, Lee, if he becomes president.
 Yoon has also compared his rivals in the ruling party to Hitler and Mussolini.

 Meanwhile, Lee, the liberal, faces questions of whether he knew about or was involved in a snowballing real estate corruption scandal during his time as mayor of a town on the outskirts of Seoul.
-Lee denies any wrongdoing, instead accusing Yoon of involvement in the scheme.
+Lee denies any wrongdoing and instead accused Yoon of being involved in the scheme.

 At a debate last year, Lee offered to pull down his pants after a rival brought up old allegations of an extramarital affair with a well-known actress who had described what she said was a distinctive mole on the candidate's genitals.